Born In 1970

 I have spent my life learning how to overcome obstacles and reach my greatest potential.

-Today, I tech my methods to international leaders, corporate teams, impoverished school children, and people just like you.
+Today, I teach my methods to international leaders, corporate teams, impoverished school children, and people just like you.

 Because we are all alike.